delameter/pytermor/docs/pages/index.rst

 :comment:`(yet another)` Python library initially designed for formatting terminal output using ANSI escape codes.

-Provides `high-level <guide.high-level>` methods for working with text sections, colors, formats, alignment and wrapping, as well as `low-level <guide.low-level>` `ansi` module which allows operating with :abbr:`SGR (Select Graphic Rendition)` `sequences<SequenceSGR>` and also implements automatic "soft" format termination.
+Provides `high-level <guide.high-level>` methods for working with text sections, colors, formats, alignment and wrapping, as well as `low-level <guide.low-level>` `ansi` module which allows operating with :term:`SGR (Select Graphic Rendition)` `SGR` and also implements automatic "soft" format termination.
 Depending on the context and technical requirements either approach can be used.
 Also includes a set of additional number/string/date formatters for pretty output.

 Key feature of this library is extendability and a variety of formatters (called `renderers<guide.renderers>`), which determine the output syntax: